 How To Identify Avian Influenza In Chickens

 Even though Avian Influenza also affects humans, most of the virus strains are common to poultry.
 Spotting the flu in your chickens might be difficult because infected chickens can look so healthy that you’d believe nothing is wrong with them.

 Besides, you might not see any symptoms in the first few days of infection.
-However, it takes less than four days for the flu to incubate in your chickens and less than 15 days to spread through your flock.
+However, it takes less than 3 days for the flu to incubate in your chickens and less than 15 days to spread through your flock.
 That spells quick death for them.
 Below are some signs of avian influenza.

 Reduced egg production

 If your chickens are infected by bird flu, one of the ways you’d know is a decrease in the number of eggs they lay.
 As such, you should know the number of eggs your laying hens can lay under normal circumstances and always check to see if they meet that target or not.